Cusco is the archeological and tourism hub of Peru.

 For the Tamshiyacu Tahuayo Reserve, you can enjoy a custom and private Amazon Rainforest tour from the Tahuayo Lodge.

-For a quick introduction, watch the video below.
+For a quick introduction, you can see the video below.

 On stays of 6 days or more, you will also visit the Amazon Research Center with its 1000 acre primate trail grid and more pristine rainforest.
 Enjoy the longest zip line in Amazonia and a very long list of itinerary options.
 The lodge will also help with your connecting flight from Cusco.